 Angular is now a lot less forgiving about undefined references in binding expressions than Angular 1.x is.
-In this post I will show how to use the Elvis operator to safe guard against undefined references in view templates.
+In this post I will show how to use the safe navigation operator to safe guard against undefined references in view templates.

 In the following article I will show how to use ComponentFactoryResolver in Angular to insert components dynamically into the DOM